Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 Disclosure: I am a paid ambassador for Adobe Express, and this article contains affiliate links.
-I think you should still consider my opinion because I’m intimately familiar with both platforms.
+I think you should still consider my opinion because I’m intimately familiar with both platforms and have been using both for over five years.

 Are you looking for user-friendly, browser-based design software to help you create beautiful content online?
 Look no further.